 Sensitive skin is any type of skin that might have a reaction to a certain ingredient, whether it’s in the form of acne breakouts, eczema, contact dermatitis or rosacea.
 Each type of skin sensitivity is different and needs to be treated accordingly.

-Here are four tips as to how to proceed with your sensitive skin:
+OROGOLD reviews the top four tips on how to proceed with your sensitive skin:

 Read product labels: Those with sensitive skin should always be looking at the labels of the products they want to use on their faces and bodies to make sure they won’t aggravate it.
 If your skin is sensitive, avoid products with alcohols, alpha-hydroxy acids, fragrances and antibacterial ingredients.
 Don’t trust the word “hypoallergenic,” either – this is a claim that isn’t regulated by any health organization.